 Its flexible architecture offers an excellent process reproducibility and a unique ability to pattern large areas, in a sequential Step & Repeat mode on wafers up to 300 mm.

 It enables the low cost manufacturing of large stamps featuring repeated patterns.

-Air bearing technology and granite structure ensure long-term stability and reliability
+- Air bearing technology and granite structure ensuring long-term stability and reliability

 Imprinting is based on the principle of mechanically pressing thin polymer film with a stamp containing the nanopattern, in a thermo-mechanical or UV curing process.
 The patterned polymer can act as a final device, e.g. lense for imaging sensors, micro fluidic chip, biomedical array etc. It can also be used as a high resolution mask for subsequent steps of the process.

 Imprinting is a straightforward lithography technology.
 There are three basic process steps:

 - Align the stamp with the substrate which has been pre-coated with the imprinting material